 - Discard bay leaves and garnish with fresh thyme or parsley and a splash of balsamic if desired before serving.

-Store in a sealed container in the refrigerator for up to 3-4 days or in the freezer for up to 1 month.
-The taste is even better the next day.
+Store in a sealed container in the refrigerator for up to 3-4 days the taste is even better the next day.
+You can store it in the freezer for up to 1 month.

 - Prep Time: 20 minutes